Ada-Developers-Academy/ada-precourse-v2/intro-to-python/conditionals.md

 **[Textbook for this section](https://colab.research.google.com/drive/1huE7PyavZSJIou4mh5G2e7yfG08Vb7da?usp=sharing)**

 In this section we will be building on the concepts from [Variables and IO](./variables-and-io.md).
+This code snippet will form the basis of a game we will build in the following lessons.

 Let's take a look at the following code and consider what's going on:

 ```python
 import random